DavidYKay/resume-2012/data/resume.md

 # Work Experience

 ## Deutsche Bank
-###iPad Consultant
+###Senior Developer, iPhone and iPad
 _October 2010 - Present_

-Working with the Deutsche Bank prime brokerage arm, designed and developed the __Global Prime__ application for iPhone and iPad, carefully balancing financial data security constraints against performance and usability.
-The application provides hedge fund managers an intuitive interface for viewing information about their trading activities in equities, bonds, swaps, and forex.
+Designed and developed the __Global Prime__ application for iPhone and iPad for the Deutsche Bank prime brokerage.
+Delivered application that provides more than one hundred hedge fund managers an intuitive interface for viewing information about their trading activities in equities, bonds, swaps, and Forex.

+Addressed extremely sensitive financial data security requirements while delivering a highly responsive, performant application.

 ## Rosetta Marketing Group
-### iPad Consultant
+### Senior UI Developer, iPad
 _August 2010 - September 2010_

 Completed a series of iPad applications, valued over one million dollars, for a multinational pharmaceutical company under tight deadlines by executing a self-directed work plan.

-The applications primarily enable pharmaceutical salesmen to download multimedia (PDF, HTML, video) promotional materials onto the iPad for offline presentation.
+These applications enable pharmaceutical salesmen to download multimedia (PDF, HTML, video) promotional materials onto the iPad for offline presentation.

-The largest technical challenge was to develop a custom PDF viewer, as the standard PDF viewer in iOS did not suit the client's needs.
+Overcame major technical challenges to develop an elegant, custom PDF viewer, complete with bookmarking and thumbnail-driven navigation features.

 ## icihere.com
 ###Lead Mobile Developer
 _March 2009 - Present_